mmC-Cmm/Rainfall-Erosivity-Estimation/README.md

 Users may define their own input and output paths or use the default settings provided in the notebook.

 ## Reference
 USDA-ARS.
-(2013).
-Science Documentation: Revised Universal Soil Loss Equation, Version 2 (RUSLE 2).
-USDA-Agricultural Research Service Washington, DC, USA.
+(2013). *Science Documentation: Revised Universal Soil Loss Equation, Version 2 (RUSLE2).* USDA–Agricultural Research Service, Washington, DC, USA.